dlicht110/compiler-construction/BNFC-installation-java.md

 it knows the location of the JLex and Cup.
 In my case I created directories `/usr/local/java`and `/usr/local/java/Cup`and `/usr/local/java/JLex` and then [added to my `.bash_profile`](https://github.com/alexhkurz/compiler-construction/blob/master/PATH.md)

      export CLASSPATH=$CLASSPATH:.:/usr/local/java/:/usr/local/java/Cup:/usr/local/java/JLex

+(Make sure to respect the distinction between capitalised and non-capitalised letters as in "JLex" vs "jlex".)

 Install [JLex](http://www.cs.princeton.edu/~appel/modern/java/JLex/) version 1.2.6 (the latest version).
 To quote from the tutorial "JLex is just one Java file.
 Put it in some directory, e.g. `/usr/local/java/JLex`.
 Compile it with `javac Main.java` in that directory".
 You may also want to look the instructions in the [readme file](http://www.cs.princeton.edu/~appel/modern/java/JLex/current/README).